CVEProject/cvelist-bulk-download/README.md

 ## Environment Variables and Secrets

 There are 3 CVE-related "secret" environment variables: `CVE_API_KEY`, `CVE_API_ORG`, and `CVE_API_USER`.
-These are defined at [CveProject/cvelistV5/Settings](https://github.com/CVEProject/cvelistV5/settings/environments/892781747/edit) when deployed to CVEProject/cvelistV5, and in `.env` for local development.
+These are defined at
+   - [CveProject/cvelistV5/Settings](https://github.com/CVEProject/cvelistV5/settings/environments/892781747/edit) when deployed to CVEProject/cvelistV5
+   - in `.env` for local development.
 Note that some CLI functions may not work if your account does not have the right permissions.

-Other useful environment variables are for Github interactions:

-- `GH_ACCESS_TOKEN` - generate one at https://github.com/settings/keys (your account settings)
-- `GH_OWNER` - this should be `CVEProject` for the project (unless you are using a fork for testing)
-- `GH_REPO` - this should be `cvelistV5`

 ## Available Scripts

-- `clean` - remove coverage data, Jest cache and transpiled files,
+- `clean` - remove coverage data, Jest cache and transpiled files
 - `build` - builds and watches for file changes (used during development)
 - `build:release` - builds and minizes for runtime
-- `lint` - lint source files and tests,
+- `lint` - lint source files and tests
-- `prettier` - reformat files,
+- `prettier` - reformat files
+- `test` - continuously runs tests whenever source files change
-- `test` - run tests and watches for changes,
+- `test-serial` - runs tests serially for some tests that cannot be run in parallel
 - `coverage` - uses Jest for coverage

 ## Additional Information

-This project is built using
+This project was started using

 1. [jsynowiec/node-typescript-boilerplate](https://github.com/jsynowiec/node-typescript-boilerplate) as a starter (8/26/2022).
    - but not using [Volta][volta]